 4. Age Discounts

 A popular way to segment the market is by age category, e.g., students often get discounts on travel and retail.
-Students have lower income than working adults and so are more sensitive to changes in price.
+Students almost always have lower income than working adults and so are more sensitive to changes in price.

 5. Choosing your seat early